lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

   - Click on the module drop-down.
 You can choose any module individually (CC, MM, PSY, AGG, SP), all modules without SP, or all modules including SP.
 If you are choosing "SP" or "all with SP", make sure to do the previous steps using the **SPReferrals tab**.
   - If you included SP in the module selection, three pop-ups will appear for the three possible care settings (GMH, SMH, PC/PCMHI) to indicate the threshold for minimum gap in patient care required for subsequent visit to be considered a new care episode. *In general for the (GMH or SMH or PC/PCMHI) setting, how long of a gap in patient care is required for the subsequent visit to be considered a new care episode?
 Set the threshold below in weeks.
 The default threshold is 39 weeks (9 months).*

-**JENN IM NOT SURE IF WE KEEP THIS:**
-  - The team_data_table file you generate will automatically be saved into the team_data_table folder.
-Regardless of the module selection you make, the team_data_table file will include all five module tabs and labels, but will populate zeroes ("0") for all parameters of  modules that were **not** selected.

 ### 1. Select a module for review